 Situations that are not identification risks

-- Internal fraud — staff deliberately undermine the system and its processes.
+- Internal fraud — when staff deliberately undermine the system and its processes.

-- Collusion — a person deliberately gives away their information or access.
+- Collusion — when a person deliberately gives away their information or access.

 - Information loss — when identifying information has been lost (accidentally or otherwise) but is not used for fraudulent purposes.